rankingdigitalrights/index2017/app/findings/methodologyandscoring/index.md

 published: true
 ---

+---
+layout: article
+visualization: none
+entity: findings
+header: Index methodology and scoring
+published: true
+---

 <p><a href="https://rankingdigitalrights.org/about/">Ranking Digital Rights (RDR)</a> produces a Corporate Accountability Index that ranks the world's most powerful internet, mobile, and telecommunications companies' disclosed commitments and policies affecting users' freedom of expression and privacy.
 The Index is a standard-setting tool aimed at encouraging companies to abide by international human rights principles and standards for safeguarding freedom of expression and privacy.</p>
 <p>The Index methodology was<a href="https://rankingdigitalrights.org/methodology-development/"> developed</a> over three years of research, testing, consultation, and revision.
 Since inception the project has worked closely with researchers around the globe.
 For methodology development, pilot study, and the inaugural Index we also partnered with Sustainalytics, a leading provider of ESG (environmental, social, and governance) research to investors.</p>
 <p>The first <a href="https://rankingdigitalrights.org/index2015/">Corporate Accountability Index </a>was launched in November 2015, applying the methodology to rank <a href="https://rankingdigitalrights.org/phase-1-full-ranking/the-2015-companies/">16 internet and telecommunications companies</a>. </p>
 <p>For the 2017 Index, we <a href="https://rankingdigitalrights.org/2017-companies/">expanded the ranking</a> to cover additional types of companies and services, including those that produce software and devices that create what we call "<a href="https://rankingdigitalrights.org/2016/09/15/what-are-mobile-ecosystems/">mobile ecosystems</a>."
-As a result, we also <a href="https://rankingdigitalrights.org/2016/09/15/rdr-launches-2017-research/">expanded the methodology</a>, which included a period of <a href="https://rankingdigitalrights.org/2016/07/05/new-draft-methodology/">public consultation</a>, adding new indicators and elements to account for the potential threats to users' freedom of expression and privacy that can arise from use of networked devices and software</p>
+As a result, we also <a href="https://rankingdigitalrights.org/2016/09/15/rdr-launches-2017-research/">expanded the methodology</a>, which included a period of <a href="https://rankingdigitalrights.org/2016/07/05/new-draft-methodology/">public consultation</a>, adding new indicators and elements to account for the potential threats to users' freedom of expression and privacy that can arise from use of networked devices and software.</p>
 <p>The 2017 Index consists of <a href="https://rankingdigitalrights.org/2017-indicators/">35 indicators </a>in three main categories:<strong> Governance</strong>, <strong>Freedom of Expression, </strong>and <strong>Privacy</strong>.
 Each category contains<strong> indicators</strong> measuring company disclosure for that category; each indicator is comprised of a series of <strong>elements</strong> that measure company disclosure for that indicator.</p>
 <p>View or download <a href="https://rankingdigitalrights.org/2017-indicators/">the full methodology here</a>.
 <h3>Index categories :</h3>
 <ul>
-<li><a href="https://rankingdigitalrights.org/2017-indicators/#G."><strong>Governance: (G)</strong></a> This category contains six indicators measuring company disclosure of commitments to freedom of expression and privacy principles along with measures taken to implement those commitments across the company's global operations.</li>
+<li><a href="https://rankingdigitalrights.org/2017-indicators/#G."><strong>Governance (G):</strong></a> This category contains six indicators measuring company disclosure of commitments to freedom of expression and privacy principles along with measures taken to implement those commitments across the company's global operations.</li>
 </ul>
 <ul>
-<li><a href="https://rankingdigitalrights.org/2017-indicators/#F."><strong>Freedom of Expression (F):</strong></a>his category contains 11 indicators measuring company disclosure of policies that affect users' freedom of expression.</li>
+<li><a href="https://rankingdigitalrights.org/2017-indicators/#F."><strong>Freedom of Expression (F):</strong></a> This category contains 11 indicators measuring company disclosure of policies that affect users' freedom of expression.</li>
 </ul>
 <ul>
 <li><a href="https://rankingdigitalrights.org/2017-indicators/#P"><strong>Privacy (P):</strong></a>This category contains 18 indicators measuring company disclosure of policies and practices that affect users' privacy rights.</li>
 </ul>
 <h3>Company types</h3>
 <p>The 2017 Index evaluates 22 companies.
 While every company examined has attributes that make it unique, for the purpose of our evaluation and scoring we divided the 22 companies into two groups. </p>
-<p><strong>Internet and mobile:</strong> :These company types were evaluated together because Google is both an one of the internet company and is also a mobile ecosystem company, and Apple also offers services such as iMessage and iCloud.
+<p><strong>Internet and mobile:</strong> These company types were evaluated together because Google is both an internet company and is also a mobile ecosystem company, and Apple also offers services such as iMessage and iCloud.
 We did not evaluate hardware attributes of devices, focusing our assessment on disclosures pertaining to the newest devices offered by those companies and their operating systems.
 The freedom of expression and privacy issues faced by mobile cloud data and operating systems overlap with the issues faced by traditional internet services.
 Additional elements relevant only to mobile ecosystems were added to some indicators.
 For each company we examined up to four services, as follows:</p>
 <ul>
 <li><strong>Apple (U.S.):</strong> iOS mobile ecosystem, iMessage, iCloud</li>
 <li><strong>Baidu (China):</strong> Baidu Search, Baidu Cloud, Baidu PostBar</li>